-In Figure 5(a) the displacement error norms are reported.
-As it can be seen, they present suboptimal convergence rates both in the L^2 -norm and H^1 -semi-norm.
+In Figure 7(a) the displacement error norms are reported.
+As it can seen, they present suboptimal convergence rates both in the L^2 and H^1 -norm.
 Convergence rates are close to 1.26 and 0.5, respectively.
 The large mesh size of the numerical reference solution h{ref} , limited by our computational resources, seems to be the cause of these suboptimal results.
-Due to the coarse reference mesh, the presented rates are only pre-asymptotic.
-Better behaviour is observed for the Lagrange multipliers error (Figure 5(b)).
+Better behaviour is observed for the Lagrange multiplier error (Figure 7(b)).